nebulade/bungee/README.md

   npm install bungee
 ```

-__bower__:

-Coming soon ...

-To generate the 'bungee.js' library together with a minified version of it, type
+The `npm` package contains modules, the compiler and all the sources.
+Until there is a stable release, this is the preferred way to generate the `bungee.js` library together with a minified version:

 ```
 make
 ```

-To pre-compile the example modules, type
+To pre-compile the additional modules:

 ```
 make modules
 ```

-To remove all generated files, type
+To remove all generated files:

 ```
 make clean